samesimilar/gen_ext/README.md

 ### Things that don't work

-* I'm not sure how fft inputs are handled, so it probably doesn't work (e.g. for spectral delay implementations)
 * Buffers are supported but only for 1 channel (each).
 Multi-channel buffers are not supported.

 This has been tested with gen~ code exported from Max 8.3.2.